ibm-cloud-docs/openwhisk/iam.md

 # Setting access policies
 {: #iam}

-Access to {{site.data.keyword.openwhisk_short}} service instances for users in your account is controlled by IBM Cloud Identity and Access Management (IAM).
+Access to {{site.data.keyword.openwhisk}} service instances for users in your account is controlled by IBM Cloud Identity and Access Management (IAM).
 For {{site.data.keyword.openwhisk_short}}, your {{site.data.keyword.openwhisk_short}} namespace is considered to be your service instance.
 Every user that accesses {{site.data.keyword.openwhisk_short}} entities in your namespace must be assigned an access policy with an IAM role defined.
 The policy determines what actions a user can perform within the context of the namespace that you select.
 The actions are then mapped to IAM user roles.
 If you created the namespace, then you do not need to set any IAM policies to view or work with your {{site.data.keyword.openwhisk_short}} entities.
 {: shortdesc}

 {{site.data.keyword.openwhisk_short}} uses both the Platform and Service management roles.
 You can set policies about who can create namespaces at the platform level, and use the service roles to manage interaction with the namespaces themselves.